The Top 10 Most Referenced Movies on The Simpsons

 Mr. Smithers holding the cane from Citizen Kane in “Marge Gets a Job” (S4E7).

-But Burns’ run for governor, his Xanadu-like mansion (at least in season 1), and Smithers’ musical tribute to him are all more subtle references to the life and times of Charles Foster Kane.
+But Burns’ run for governor, his Xanadu-like mansion, and Smithers’ musical tribute to him are all more subtle references to the life and times of Charles Foster Kane.

 6. The Godfather